flare-labs-ltd/fasset-bots/README.md

 yarn && yarn compile
 ```

+> **Note**
+> To flatten contracts use foundry and `forge flatten` as liquidator includes circular imports, so it can't be flattened by hardhat.

 ### Deployment

 To deploy the liquidator contract, log the network name inside `.env` file under the key `NETWORK`, then run